paul-reiners/art-of-enjoying-music/doc/chapter_01.md

 It is vibrating air that we actually hear when we are listening to music.
 5. How can vibrations be amplified?</br>
 Air vibrations can be amplified by resonators or by electricity (as proved by radio).
+6. What is the difference in cause between a musical tone and a noise?</br>
+Regular vibration produces a musical tone.
+Irregular vibration causes a musical noise.